-The voltage signal V{out} is sent to a fast data acquisition card 7 to calculate full bandwidth power spectral densities (PSD) and to a lock-in amplifier8 to acquire and process the signal around the nanowire's resonance frequency (i.e. demodulation frequency).
-The 'DC'-filtered signal V{DC} is also connected to an auxiliary input of the lock-in and it is streamed to the PC synchronously together with the demodulated signals.

-The nanowires' mechanical resonance is driven by the lock-in oscillators' voltage outputs either via a dither piezo disk located in proximity of the nanowire's chip, or by modulating other physical quantities which can couple to the nanowire (e.g. electrostatic forces).
+The photo-receiver signal $V{out}$ is sent to a fast data acquisition card to calculate full bandwidth power spectral densities (PSD) and to a lock-in amplifier to acquire and process the signal around the NW's resonance frequency (i.e. demodulation frequency).
+The 'DC'-filtered signal $V{DC}$ is also connected to an auxiliary input of the lock-in and it is streamed to the PC synchronously together with the demodulated signals.
+The NWs' mechanical resonance is driven by the lock-in oscillators' voltage outputs either via a dither piezo disk located in proximity of the NW's chip, or by modulating other physical quantities which can couple to the NW (e.g. electrostatic forces).

 The microscope hangs on 4 beryllium-copper springs (non-magnetic) to further decouple it from vibrations (Fig. 2.2(a)); additionally, 4 soft and loose copper braids, mounted in parallel to the springs, provide proper thermal anchoring as well as damping of the springs' low frequency resonance.
 The core of the microscope (Fig. 2.2(b)) is fully machined in titanium for its low magnetism and low thermal contraction at cryogenic temperatures.
 The fiber-based confocal microscope shown in Fig. 2.3(a) is held in place by a dedicated chuck in the middle of the frame.
 The two stacks of piezo motors are mounted symmetrically with respect to the optical system's axis and allow coarse and fine 3D positioning.
-The
+The top piezo stack is dedicated to the placement of the NWs in the focused light beam, whereas the bottom one brings the sample under investigation close to the NW's tip and performs the scan (Fig. 2.2(c)).